avermeulen/object-oriented-programming-introduction/README.md

 ## Object Orientation

 Object Orientation (OO) is a programming model that combines data and behaviour into one 'unit'.
 A 'unit' have data and some functions that can use the data inside the unit.
 The data and the exact behaviour inside the 'unit' is hidden.
 And can not be accessed from out side the 'unit'.
 With Object Orientation these 'units' aim to model things in a way that we aim things in real life.

-Like can `Car` for example a car can be `started`, and it can `accelerate`, it has a `mileage` attribute that is affected by the `drive` function of the `car`.
+Like a `Car` for example a Car can be `started`, and it can `accelerate`, it has a `mileage` attribute that is affected by the `drive` function of the `car`.
 When driving a car I don't know exactly how things are working internally, but I know how to drive it to get where I need to go.

 Object Orientation is doing exactly the same thing, it aims to create a 'unit' that hides complexity inside of them.
-A 'unit' can have some internal data and behviour, but it expose external behviour that can be used to interact with the unit.
+A 'unit' can have some internal data and behaviour, but it expose external behaviour that can be used to interact with the unit.

 A unit is called `class` in Object Oriented programming and they serve as a template for what behaviour data a 'unit' of behaviour or `object` can have.
 An instance of an `class` is called and `object`.
 More than one instance (copy) of a class can be created and each object instance keeps it own internal set of data.

-> For example this code should be on your cars.ts
+> To get TypeScript support in Atom install the **atom-typescript** plugin.

-Look at this code:
+Look at this code and copy it into `car.ts`:

 ```typescript

 try{
   let carOne = new Car();
   let carTwo = new Car();
   let carThree = new Car();

   carOne.start();
   carTwo.start();

   carOne.accelerateBy(20);
   carTwo.accelerateBy(30);
   console.log(carOne.currentSpeed);
   console.log(carTwo.currentSpeed);

   carOne.accelerateBy(20);
   // carOne is now faster
   console.log(carOne.currentSpeed);
   //carTwo is still going at the same speed
   console.log(carTwo.currentSpeed);

   carTwo.stop();
   //carTwo speed is now 0
   console.log(carTwo.currentSpeed);

   // this will throw an error as carThree was never started
   carThree.accelerateBy(20);